Toby Hill

 Amid the wilds of Northern California, I’ve developed a heightened awareness of the coastal forest.
 My work is a rewilding—both of the wilderness outside and within.
-Rooted in drawing, my paintings distill the landscape into abstract ideograms.
-Using thinned, watery acrylics and oils, I pursue imagery with immediacy, often idealized as mystical characters.
-Through capturing these elements, I seek to preserve our primal essence, upholding fundamental values of truth and presence—as confident and enduring as the rock and ocean from which we were made.
+Rooted in drawing, my paintings reimagine the landscape into abstract ideograms.
+Using thinned, watery acrylics and oils, I pursue imagery with immediacy, often emerging as mystical characters.
+Through capturing these elements, I seek to preserve our instinctual essence, upholding fundamental values of truth and presence—as confident as the rock and ocean from which we were made.

 CV